jordyorel/Orus-lang-register-based-VM/docs/ORUS_ROADMAP.md

 Based on the current state and roadmap, the path to version 1.0 is expected to include:

-1. **Version 0.6.0**: Complete generic forward declarations/prepass
+1. **Version 0.6.0**: Complete generic forward declarations/prepass (regular forward declarations already supported)
 2. **Version 0.7.0**: Implement generic constraints
-3. **Version 0.8.0**: Complete IR design and basic compilation
+3. **Version 0.8.0**: Expand standard library, focus on core types and collections
-4. **Version 0.9.0**: Implement core compilation pipeline
+4. **Version 0.9.0**: Complete concurrency support and enhanced error handling
-5. **Version 1.0.0**: Add advanced compilation features and finalize ABI stability
+5. **Version 1.0.0**: Finalize language stability, documentation, and performance optimizations

+**Note**: Native compilation remains an optional enhancement that may be pursued after achieving language stability in version 1.0, but is not a requirement for the 1.0 release.

 ## Timeline Estimates